Master of Arts (Norman Campus)

 Change of Thesis Title Needs Approval of Graduate Dean

-Change of thesis topic or committee membership needs signatures of all old (if relevant) and new members of the committee and the Graduate Liaison.
+Change of thesis topic or committee membership needs signatures of all old (if relevant) and new members of the committee and the Director of Graduate Studies.

 Remember: one must initially enroll in at least two credit hours of Research for the Master’s Thesis and must continually maintain at least two hours of enrollment until one has completed the degree or discontinued candidacy.